MIVAA-ai/mivaa-ai-welllogs-summarizer/README.md

 - **Uploads Directory**:
   Place your LAS and DLIS files in the directory specified in the `UPLOADS_VOLUME` path in your `.env` file.
 - **Processed Directory**:
-  The processed JSON files will be saved in the directory specified in the `PROCESSED_VOLUME` path.
+  The processed JSON files and TXT files (summary generated using LLM) will be saved in the directory specified in the `PROCESSED_VOLUME` path.
-- **Scanned Files Summary**:
+- **CSV Files**:
-  A scanned file summary is saved in `worker/data/summary/dlis_scanned_files.csv` for dlis data.
+  A CSV file for dlis is saved in `jobs/summary/dlis_scanned_files.csv`.
-  A scanned file summary is saved in `worker/data/summary/las_scanned_files.csv` for las data.
+  A CSV file for las is saved in `jobs/summary/las_scanned_files.csv`.
 - **Processing Logs**:
-  Detailed processing logs are saved in `worker/data/results`.
+  Detailed processing logs are saved in `logs` folder.
-- **Converted Output**:
-  Converted files in JSON Well Log Format are saved in the `processed` folder specified by `PROCESSED_VOLUME`.

 ## Additional Resources